roboticslab-uc3m/xgnitive/programs/drl/documentation/How-to-rllab.md

 In rllab to define an environment we have to define at least the following functions:

 - **observation_space(self)** : This function is where we define the observation space of our problem.
-This functions returns this observation space.
+This function returns this observation space.
 This way, if we have a robot that is able to obtain the (x,y) position using some odometry, the observation will be a 2D signal, and therefore we will have to do something like this:

 ```python
     def observation_space(self):